GREATDANELADY.COM

 Give double amounts for 10 days then you can move down to once a day.

-Blackleaf use daily on their food, it is natural wormer and will work on giardia in the inbetween times.
-Take 3 days to ease into to the recommended dosage so they do not detoxify too fast and get lethargic.
+Blackleaf use daily on their food, it will work on the giardia in the inbetween times.
+Take 3 days to ease into to the recommended dosage so they do not detoxify too fast and get lethargic and loose stools.

 Nzymes granulars or chewable pet treats- to detoxify the body -take 3 days to ease into the recommended dosage so they do not detox too fast and get lethargic and more loose stool.